What To Expect

 - Payment.
 You can send a check or money order made out to "AACF" for your total registration cost to our office: Attn: AACF, JEMS, 948.
 E. 2nd Street, Los Angeles, CA 90012.
 You may also pay online (no partial payments accepted online).
 If you've applied for a loan or scholarship, please make your check or money order for the anticipated remaining balance you have calculated on the scholarship/loan form.
 Please mail your payment with your form to the JEMS/AACF office.

-Registration covers room & board, speaker fees, and training materials.
+Registration covers lodging and training materials.
 Discounts are available for those attending or serving at one of the JEMS Mt Hermon Summer Conferences.
 Contact your campus minister for details for scholarship information.

 Note: No Part-Time Registration Fees, No Visitors